thenatzzz/Qsearch_MSc_Final_project/README.md

    3.1 MNIST
    3.2 CIFAR-10

-PS. the parameters for CNN can be adjusted in TRAIN_MODEL_MNIST/CIFAR10.py
+PS. the parameters for CNN can be adjusted in TRAIN_MODEL_MNIST/CIFAR10.py such as
+    training steps, batch size, data augmentation